vic-ma/howtodismantle.github.io/_posts/2025-10-18-Hub-Flows-V-Condense,-Archive-Optimize-Use-Hub-Flows-to-Pre-Aggregate-and-Archive-High-Volume-Transaction-Data.md

 * Only get data from before the current date (because the current date's temperatures are still being recorded).
 * Only get data for dates that aren't already in `TemperatureDaily`.
 (We use `left(TS,10)` to get the first 10 characters from the timestamp.
 This is the date, without the time.)

-Then, we use SQL's `min`, `max`, and `avg` functions to aggregate the data.
+To actually aggregate the data, it uses SQL's built-in `min`, `max`, and `avg` functions.

 ### Create the function that writes the aggregate data

-Next, we create the function called `AggregateAndStoreTemperature`.
-It takes the aggregate data from our `TemperatureForAggregation` data source and writes it to the `TemperatureDaily` Hub list.
-Here's what the script looks like:
+Next, we create a function called `AggregateAndStoreTemperature`.
+This function takes the aggregate data from our `TemperatureForAggregation` data source and writes it to the `TemperatureDaily` Hub list.
+Here's what it looks like:

 ![image](/assets/2025-10-18/026.png)